Decisions and Expectations with Osteotomy Surgery for Fixed Sagittal Imbalance Syndromes: Smith-Petersen vs Pedicle Subtraction

 Patient motivation is important.

-Surgeon should prepare the patient and patient family for the worst.
+Surgeon should prepare the patient and patient family for “the worst.”

 Bibliography: